PhanAnh-V/StudentVibe/replit.md

 - July 02, 2025.
 Modified /clear-squads route to completely delete all student and squad records (total database reset)
 - July 02, 2025.
 Updated teacher dashboard button from "全スクワッドクリア" to "すべて削除" with enhanced confirmation message
 - July 02, 2025.
 Added form submission protection to questionnaire.html with JavaScript to disable submit button and show "送信中..." loading state
+- July 02, 2025.
+Translated all English text in success.html template to friendly Japanese including titles, messages, buttons, and timestamp formatting

 ## User Preferences